 During her free time, Erin enjoys playing piano, reading fantasy fiction, playing pinochle with her extended family, discussing movies with friends, and bookbinding.

-Emily Allen is from Southern California but lived in Northern England and Austria, studying the Bible at a gap year program called Torchbearers, before coming to Wheaton.
-She is currently pursuing a degree in International Relations at Wheaton College, with a minor in Spanish.
+Emily is from Southern California but lived in Northern England and Austria, studying the Bible at a gap year program called Torchbearers, before coming to Wheaton.
+She is currently pursuing a degree in International Relations at Wheaton College and minoring in Spanish and Psychology.

 Besides working for Opus and being a full-time student, Emily enjoys volleyball, playing the cello, watching movies, and traveling.